-When a person is cisgendered, they identify as the gender that matches the sex that they were assigned at birth.
-Cisgendered is, as such, a complementary designation to the term transgendered.
+When a person is cisgender, they identify as the gender that matches the sex that they were assigned at birth.
+Cisgender is, as such, a complementary designation to the term transgender.

-A transgendered woman is a person who was assigned male at birth but who identifies as a female, while a cisgendered woman is a person who was assigned female at birth and identifies as female.
+A transgender woman is a person who was assigned male at birth but who identifies as a female, while a cisgender woman is a person who was assigned female at birth and identifies as female.